Hammerschmiede clay pit: Biostratigraphy and Paleoecology

 Hammerschmiede dates to the latest stages of MN7/8, overlapping with the Astaracian-Vallesian boundary.
 Notable is the presence of Kretzoiarctos beatrix and Sinohippus sp., which link it with the slightly older locality Nombrevilla 2.
-Another taxon connecting Hammerschmiede to this Spanish locality is Galerix cf. exilis, thought to have gone extinct in Central Europe during earlier in the Middle Miocene, which likely reemmigrated from the Iberian peninsula to Germany during this time.
+Another taxon connecting Hammerschmiede to this Spanish locality is Galerix cf. exilis, thought to have gone extinct in Central Europe earlier in the Middle Miocene, which likely reemmigrated from the Iberian peninsula to Germany during this time.
 Species such as these suggest that Hammerschmiede, and contemporary sites, may represent the last European faunas with Middle Miocene character.
 In slightly younger deposits, for example those correlating to the Mytilopsis ornitopsis zone (11.5 to 11.4 Ma, Vienna Basin) many lineages of large middle Miocene mammals have already been replaced with new immigrants, such as Hipparionine horses which define the MN9 zone.
 However, more typical Late Miocene taxa such as the large bovid Miotragocerus and the cricetid Microtocricetus molassicus are also present.
 Indeed, the occurrence of this cricetid originally led researchers to the conclusion that Hammerschmiede should be dated to MN9.
 Furthermore, Hammerschmiede shows both the first and last occurrences of a number of taxa, such as Eomellivora and Laphyctis, respectively.

+Several of the bird species discovered at the site have not been reported from other Miocene localities, and possess distinctive traits.
+This may be because Miocene avifaunas are understudied, or alternatively be a result of the specific paleoenvironment preserved at the clay pit.
+The avifauna of Hammerschmiede differs from that of the slightly earlier locality of Steinheim, formed in lacustrine deposits, by the presence of darters and cormorants, while grebes, sulids, and palaelodids are absent.
+Anseriforms and loons have been discovered at both localities, though they are much more common at Steinheim, matching their preference to lake and sea environments, as preserved at that site, over the rivers and streams present at the clay pit.
+Even so, five piscivorous bird species coexisted at Hammerschmiede, including a loon, two cormorants, a darter, and likely a bird of prey.
+These varied considerably in size, ranging from the small Microcarbo (0.7 kg) to the large Anhinga pannonica (3.3 kg), suggesting they had different prey preferences.
+The piscivorous assemblage also includes a giant salamander, a soft-shell turtle, a snapping turtle, and five different mammals, which fed on over a dozen different species of fish, ranging from small loaches to 1.3 m long salmons.